numberoverzero/bloop/docs/user/models.rst

 With ``atomic`` you can ensure there have been no changes to the persisted object between the last load and the current save/delete operation.
-This is useful in highly concurrent systems - without this setting, here's what an atomic update looks like::
+This is useful in highly concurrent systems.
+Without this setting, here's what an atomic update looks like::

     instance = Model(hash=0, range=1)